cerse/2018-11-21-ECA/README.md

-# Edinburgh RSE community meeting
+# Edinburgh RSE community meeting @ECA
-# @Edinburgh College of Art
+Edinburgh College of Art hosts the second meeting of the Edinburgh RSE Community.

 ## Purpose